 For over 45 years, the Fresno Regional Foundation has been helping residents give back to the region they love.
 We are the trusted steward for charitable giving in our region.

-The current president and CEO of the Ventura County Community Foundation, Ralston has been a leader in the financial and philanthropic world, having served as president of two $100 million-plus foundations over the past 15 years, as well as a vice president in private banking at J.P.
+The former president and CEO of the Ventura County Community Foundation, Ralston has been a leader in the financial and philanthropic world, having served as president of two $100 million-plus foundations over the past 15 years, as well as a vice president in private banking at J.P.
 Morgan & Co.

 “We are thrilled to have Hugh join our efforts,” said Carole Andersen, chair of the Fresno Regional Foundation’s board of directors.
 Andersen also chaired a selection committee which included board members and community representatives.